viirgess/webview/README.md

-First, you need to run flutter pub get in your terminal in the folder lib, select third_screen.dart iside file i left a comment where you can pass ulr to test a link# webview
+First, you need to run flutter pub get in your terminal in the folder lib, select third_screen.dart inside file i left a comment where you can pass ulr to test a link# webview